KD-33/scholarship.AIstyle/Writing-Scholarship-Essays.md

 # Writing Scholarship Essays

 There are multiple different approaches to writing scholarship essays with AI that all depend completely on personal preference and style.
-We will go over five different methods and
+We will go over five different methods for you to use.
+To see examples of these methods used check out our [Case Studies](Case-Studies.md) page!

 ## Word Vomit
 Sometimes we just find ourselves with a writing bug and the easiest thing to do is vomit words into a disarray on our document